ai159357-spc/ai159357-spc/README.md

 - 🧠 I’m a lifelong learner
 - 🎧 Coding with lo-fi beats is my happy place
 - 📸 I love photography and creative writing on the side
-- ✨ Motto: *“Code like a girl – with heart, style, and strength.”*
+- ✨ Motto: *"Code like a girl – with heart, style, and strength."*

 ---